Hala Comet Floor Lamp

 Hala Zeist Lampenfabriek

 Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.
 Herman Theodoor Jan Anthoin Busquet was the founder of the company.
-It is always said that he designed most of the the Hala lamps, but that is probably not true.
+It is always said that he designed most of the the Hala lamps, but those are in all probability false assumptions.

 The company’s origin is in Hannover, Germany.
 The name is derived from the Hannoversche Lampenfabrik GmbH, founded in 1920.
 HALA Hanover ended business in 1950.